nglm/pycvi/docs/releases/PyCVI-1.0.0.md

 - `pycvi.dist.f_pdist`, `pycvi.dist.f_cdist` now accept custom callable.
 - `pycvi.cluster.compute_center` now allow a wider range of parameters for the elastique averaging computation.

+## changes

+- Examples are not featuring compatibility with sklearn-extra, because sklearn-extra is not maintained anymore (and becoming incompatible with everything else).

 ## Contributors

 - Natacha Galmiche (@nglm)